Georgia Mom Turns Down Teenage Daughter’s Request For Help With Her Robot Baby

 Taking care of a newborn baby is a lot of hard work and includes many sleepless nights.
 As it turns out, caring for a robot baby can be just as challenging.
 A Georgia high school student named Olivia Galloway was given an interactive baby to take care of for her Early Childhood Education class.
 Her ability to take care of the robot child over the weekend would determine her grade for the assignment.

 The task proved harder than she anticipated and her mother, 38-year-old Lawren Galloway, was unwilling to help.
 Lawren shared the comical story on Facebook in a post that has now gone viral, according to Today.

 At 14-years-old, Olivia is the oldest of four children and has a real-life infant sister named Violet who she helps her mother care for.
 Despite her experience with children, Olivia and her robot baby named William didn’t get along very well.
-She spent hours burping, feeding and changing William who kept her up all night with his cries.
+She spent hours burping, feeding, and changing William, who kept her up all night with his cries.
 When she tried to eat a meal or get some sleep, William would start up again demanding her attention.
 Eventually, Olivia reached her breaking point.
 She was ready to quit her class and return William to her teacher.
-It was then she asked her mother for help who described the situation in her post.
+It was then that she asked her mother for help, who described the situation in her post.

 Would you help your teen with her interactive baby?
 This mom just laughed—> https://t.co/BCaIvKtKyF pic.twitter.com/IDmCoYRrdM